High school dropouts in the United States: Structural strains theory

 This theory focuses on the relationship between demographic factors, such as socioeconomic status, gender and ethnicity, and dropout.
 Boys are much more likely to drop out than girls and dropouts are most likely from a family with a low socioeconomic status.
 There has been contention over the influence of ethnicity on dropout rates.
 However, it is clear that it does have some influence.
 Low socioeconomic status is a significant predictor of dropout beyond poor academic achievement.
 Ethnicity and gender had no significance beyond their influence on academic achievement.

 Risk factors

 Social risk factors

 Social risk factors are demographic variables that are associated with a higher likelihood of school difficulties and, consequently, higher dropout rates.
-These demographic factors include race/ethnicity, age, language-minority status, gender, family income (socioeconomic status), parents' level of education and family structure.
-Research shows that members of racial and ethnicity minority groups drop out at higher rates than white students, as do individuals who have a low socioeconomic status, come from a single-parent household or whose parents did not complete high school.
-In 2010 the dropout rates of 16- through 24-year-olds who are not enrolled in school and have not earned a high school credential were: 5.1% for white students, 8% for black students, 15.1% for Hispanic students, and 4.2% for Asian students.
+These demographic factors include race/ethnicity, age, language-minority status, gender, family income (socioeconomic status), parents' level of education, and family structure.
+Research shows that members of racial and ethnic minority groups drop out at higher rates than white students, as do individuals who have low socioeconomic status, come from a single-parent household, or whose parents did not complete high school.
+In 2010 the dropout rates of 16- to 24-year-olds who are not enrolled in school and have not earned a high school credential were 5.1% for white students, 8.0% for black students, 15.1% for Hispanic students, and 4.2% for Asian students.